-What is That Black Duck with the White Bill?
+What Is That Black Duck With the White Beak?

 The American coot looks like a black duck with a white beak, but it's actually a member of the rail family.
-Learn more about these birds.
+Learn to identify these water birds.

 Sometimes treasures happen when you aren’t even looking.
-I drove out to a small private lake hoping to capture some good photos of the geese flying south.
-While I did get some great shots of the geese in flight, I found a bird I knew nothing about in the water.
+While on a small lake hoping to capture some good photos of the geese flying south, I found a bird I knew nothing about in the water.
 It looks like a black duck with a white beak.
 This is an American coot.

-Initially I thought the coots in the water would be ducks, or perhaps geese.
-For me the most noticeable distinction for the coot is the white bill, which is compressed vertically rather than horizontally like a duck.
-The American coot has a black spot on the end of the bill.
+Initially you might have thought the American coot is a duck, or perhaps a goose.
+The most noticeable field mark for the black colored bird is the white bill, which is compressed vertically rather than horizontally like a duck.
+The American coot also has a black spot on the end of the bill.

-I found them graceful as they coasted along in the water, and it was fun to watch them dive for food.
+They look graceful as they coast along in the water, and it is fun to watch them dive for food.
 The coot will use its head to propel itself forward, a back and forth movement, not quite bobbing, but that’s an apt description.
-They eat water plants, occasionally small fish; on the shore the coot will eat grubs or bugs along with their vegetation.
-They have also been know to eat the eggs of other birds.
+They eat water plants and occasionally small fish or other vertebrates.
+On the shore, the American coot will eat grubs or bugs along with vegetation.

 Bird songs courtesy of the Cornell Lab of Ornithology.